Lionel Sams

-Lionel Jeffrey Sams (born 20 January 1961 in Paddington, London) is a former English darts player who previously played in the Professional Darts Corporation (PDC) tournaments.
-His nickname was The Lion for his matches.
-Since 2011, he played for the British Darts Organisation (BDO).
+Lionel Jeffrey Sams (born 20 January 1961) is an English former darts player who played in events of the British Darts Organisation (BDO) and Professional Darts Corporation (PDC).
+His nickname was The Lion.

 Sams' first televised darts match was on Anglia Television in 1986 at the Ladbrokes Festival (British Matchplay).
 He reached the final, but lost to Terry O'Dea.
 He then had some minor tournament victories including the Camber Sands Singles (1988) and Kent Open (1988 and 1989) but it was a long time before he made any impact on the darts circuit.